zeeshanabid94/ZoningToolkitCS2/README.md

-# Cities: Skylines 2 - C# Mod template
+﻿# Cities: Skylines 2 - Zoning Adjuster

-This repository template allows you to get started with Cities: Skylines 2 modding easily, all the way to building your mod on commit with GitHub Actions and publishing your mod automatically on Thunderstore.
+A mod to allow changing the zoning of roads.

 - [Requirements](#requirements)
 - [Usage](#usage)